Katy Rear-End Collision Lawyer

 • Expert witness testimonials

-• Photos and videos from the scene including traffic footages
+• Photos and videos from the scene, including traffic footage

-If you can, always remain at the scene of the accident and gather some of this information by yourself before the police arrive or at the same time, as police reports regularly leave out key pieces of evidence.
+If possible, always remain at the scene of the accident and gather some of this information yourself before the police arrive or at the same time, as police reports often leave out key pieces of evidence.
 This ensures that crucial evidence is not tampered with by the party at fault or when the police are clearing the scene.

 Why Are Tailgating Accidents So Common?

-A back-end collision can occur for many reasons.
-But what many people are not aware of is that most of them stem from reckless driver behaviors.
-Some of the major reasons why rear-end collisions occur include:
+Rear-end collisions can occur for various reasons, but what many people may not be aware of is that most of them stem from reckless driver behaviors.
+Some major reasons for rear-end collisions include:

 • Poor road visibility